Purpose of this policy

 The Australian Electoral Commission and the Victorian Electoral Commission are empowered to use schools as polling places during an election.
 If there is a conflict of demand with respect to the use of school premises on election day, the facilities must be made available for use as a polling place.

-The Department's Polling Place Licence should be used for arrangements with the Australian Electoral Commission, see: Legal Services, School Council - Shared Use of Facilities
+The Department's Polling Place Licence should be used for arrangements with the Australian Electoral Commission, see: Legal Services, Electoral & Polling Usage

 For State elections, there is no Polling Place Licence for schools to complete.